greenrobotllc/codefrog-help/help/mas/handling-pr-comments.md

 3. **Handle Critical Issues First:**
    - Fix each critical issue individually
    - Test thoroughly after each fix
-   - Commit separately with clear commit messages
+   - Use [GitHub Desktop](https://desktop.github.com/) or your Git client to commit separately with clear commit messages
    - Mark as resolved in GitHub if applicable

 4. **Note Simple/Routine Issues:**